-The liquid Oxygen saturation pressure can seriously affect the overall efficiency and operation of the Sprint or Stroller.
+The liquid oxygen saturation pressure can seriously affect the overall efficiency and operation of the Hi Flow Stroller.

 - a.
-If the saturation pressure of the liquid in the fill source is greater than 30 psig (2,1 bar), high filling losses, flow rates out of tolerance, and/or frozen open relief devices may result. - b.
+If the saturation pressure of the liquid in the fill source is greater than 30 psig (2,1 bar), high filling losses and/or frozen open relief devices may result. - b.
 If the saturation pressure of the liquid in the fill source is below 18 psig (1,2 bar), below tolerance flow rates may result.